Undergraduate Student Opportunities within the Centre for Integrative Ecology (CIE):

 - Coursework modules – 25%

-The first step in securing a place in the program for 2015 is to contact supervisors and discuss projects.
+The first step in securing a place in the program is to contact supervisors and discuss projects.
 Once you have met with a supervisor and agreed on a project, please complete the application form HERE.

 Application forms must be completed and signed by the nominated Supervisor and submitted to the relevant Course Advisor, Mr Vincent Kavenagh – firstname.lastname@example.org.
 You are also required to submit an online application via the applicant portal on the Deakin website.